Lagrangian antisurgery: Cobordisms between Clifford and Chekanov tori

 Assume that a Lagrangian $L$ possesses a \emph{Lagrangian} surgery disc $D$ and let $L'$ be the result of $(n-1)$-antisurgery on $L$ along $D$.
-As discussed in Section \ref{sec:0-surgery-alternative-defn}, this is equivalent to saying that $L$ is the result of resolving a double point of $L'$ by Lagrangian $0$-surgery.
-By the discussion in Section \ref{sec:singular-locus}, there exists a cobordism $V^\natural: L^\natural \leadsto L$ between $L$ and any other resolution $L^\natural$ of the same double point of $L'$ by Lagrangian $0$-surgery.
-This proves most of the following statement:
+As discussed in Section \ref{sec:lagrangian-0-surgery}, this implies that $L$ can be obtained by resolving a double point of $L'$ and then applying a Lagrangian isotopy.
+The positive end of the desingularized antisurgery cobordism $V: L^\natural \leadsto L$ is also a resolution of the same double point of $L'$ by Lagrangian 0-surgery; as stated in Proposition \ref{prop:distinct_0_surgeries}, $L$ and $L^\natural$ belong to distinct families of such resolutions.

-\begin{thm} Any two Lagrangians $L$, $L^\natural$ obtained by resolving a double point of an immersed Lagrangian $L'$ are Lagrangian cobordant by a cobordism $V^\natural: L^\natural \leadsto L$ which (as a smooth manifold) is obtained from the cylinder $[0,1] \times L$ by successively attaching an $n$-handle and a $1$-handle.
-If $L'$ has precisely one double point, then $V^\natural$ is embedded.
-Moreover, if $H_1(M) = 0$ and $L$ and $L^\natural$ are both monotone with the same monotonicity constant, then $V^\natural$ is monotone. \end{thm} \begin{proof} The only statement that does not follow directly from the discussion before is the one about monotonicity.
-It is easy to see from the description of the cobordism $V^\natural$ that the map $H_1(L) \oplus H_1(L^\natural) \to H_1(V^\natural)$ induced by the inclusion of the ends is surjective; in fact, there exist a generator $\gamma \in H_1(L^\natural)$ such that the restriction of this map to $H_1(L) \oplus \mathbb Z \gamma \to H_1(V^\natural)$ is surjective.
-Consider now the following commutative diagram, where the horizontal arrows come from the exact sequences of the various pairs and the vertical ones are induced by inclusions: